 Despite the widespread adoption of cloud technologies, enterprise digital transformation remains an open issue.
-As a result, the amount spent on digital transformation worldwide continues to grow: it is expected to reach $1.97 trillion by 2022, according to the data published by IDC.
+As a result, the amount spent on digital transformation worldwide continues to grow: it is expected to reach $1.97 trillion by 2022.

 Yet, budget restraints aren’t the only challenges facing the enterprise digital transformation.
 There are other roadblocks that organizations will need to face within the next couple of years.

-Namely, 64% of the IT executives in the US (surveyed by IDC) state legacy infrastructure as the main challenge to their digital transformation.
+Namely, 64% of the IT executives in the US state legacy infrastructure as the main challenge to their digital transformation.

 One of the most burning issues crippling the enterprise digital transformation is the lack of executive support.
 Top management often views this initiative as a major cost center while executives in charge of transformation struggle to prove its ROI.